 Before you panic or get too concerned, know that repairing a minor roof leak can be quite simple and you may even be able to do it yourself – tracking down the leak is the hard part, but the repair itself can be pretty easy.

-Before you get started looking for leaks, remember that it’s especially important to examine your roof for signs of leaks if you’ve recently experienced a major weather event or natural disaster like a hailstorm, tornado, thunderstorm, or even a hurricane.
+Before you get started looking for leaks, remember that it’s especially important to examine your roof for signs of leaks if you’ve recently experienced a major weather event or natural disaster like a tornado, thunderstorm, or even a hurricane.
+Even the smallest hail storms can cause damage to your roof.

 This is true even if you were lucky enough to escape with your property relatively unscathed, since minor roof leaks can be tricky to spot, even for the experts.